 How can couples with ADHD address the parent-child dynamic in their relationship?

-Couples with ADHD can work to identify and break the cycle, establish boundaries, and collaborate on daily tasks and household responsibilities to address the parent-child dynamic in their relationship.
+Couples in parent-child relationships with ADHD can work to identify and break the cycle, establish boundaries, and collaborate on daily tasks and household responsibilities to address the parent-child dynamic in their relationship.